baikety/uWebKit/README.md

 #### How much does it cost?

-uWebKit3 is currently in open beta, pricing information is available at <a href="http://uwebkit.com/store/" target="_blank">http://uwebkit.com/store/</a>.  uWebKit3 is a free upgrade for uWebKit2 users.
+uWebKit3 is currently in open beta, pricing information is available at <a href="http://uwebkit.com/store/" target="_blank">http://uwebkit.com/store/</a>.

 #### Unity Forums Discussion Thread